Pattern 10 Zlotych 1970 MW "We were - We are - We will be". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 10 Zlotych 1970 "We were - We are - We will be" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 1290 sold at the Teutoburger Münzauktion GmbH auction for EUR 130.
-Bidding took place September 8, 2011.
+The record price belongs to the lot 2889 sold at the Stary Sklep auction for PLN 850.
+Bidding took place October 14, 2023.

 Сondition